cake-build/website/src/Cake.Web/App_Data/blog/2015-10-22-cake-addin-kudu.md

 ### Super charging Kudu

 So what does [Cake](http://cakebuild.net) and the [Cake Kudu](https://github.com/WCOMAB/Cake.Kudu) add-in bring to the table?
-It will let you do custom build, test and deploy scripts written in C# driven by convention, environment and configuration.
+It will let you do custom build, test and deploy scripts written in C#, driven by convention, environment and configuration.

 This enables advanced scenarios like synchronized deployment of multiple web sites (i.e. frontend, API, backoffice) from one repository, adapting build configuration depending on dev/production/geographical region/etc., basically endless possibilities for continuous deployment automation.

 It lets you use any of the available aliases and add-ins for Cake, you could post deployment statuses to [Slack](https://github.com/WCOMAB/Cake.Kudu) / [Gitter](https://github.com/gep13/Cake.Gitter), migrate databases using [AliaSql](https://github.com/RichiCoder1/Cake.AliaSql) and much more, all written in a rich, compiled and statically typed language like C# and with the extensive [dsl](http://cakebuild.net/dsl) the Cake builds system provides.

-You could even use you Azure web app as a build server posting **not** a website but i.e. a build result report to the web.
+You could even use your Azure web app as a build server posting **not** a website but i.e. a build result report to the web.

 ### Usage

 #### Continuous deployment
-First if you haven't already you need to enable continuous deployment on your web app, you do that via Settings->Publishing->Continuous Deployment and choose the provider that hosts your source code.
+First, if you haven't already, you need to enable continuous deployment on your web app, you do that via Settings->Publishing->Continuous Deployment and choose the provider that hosts your source code.

 ![Continuous deployment](https://cloud.githubusercontent.com/assets/1647294/10564229/cc6e3ed8-75ab-11e5-9a58-bf7de894a673.png)